Note: Italicized paragraphs describe scenes added for the film's 1997 special edition and updated for its DVD release.

 Having apparently collected the balance of his 17,000 credits payment for delivering the plans to the Rebellion (plus some unspecified reward for helping Leia escape from the Death Star), Han refuses to join the fight, stating that his reward will be useless if he is killed, and that he would rather take his money and go pay off his debts.
 Luke is disappointed, but boards his fighter and takes off, right after R2 is loaded into the rear of the fighter to provide technical assistance.
 Upon departure, he hears what sounds like Obi-Wan's voice speaking to him, saying "The Force will be with you."
 He quickly dismisses it.

 Both squadrons approach the Death Star and Wedge Antilles briefly marvels at its size before Captain Dreis cuts off the idle chatter and orders the squadrons to attack speed.
 Red Squadron initiates a strafing run on the station's surface to divert attention from the bombers, and Luke makes a run that detonates a mammoth fire within part of the Death Star — a fire so large his own ship suffers minor burns.
-When Vader is informed that the GARDIAN turbo-lasers are having trouble targeting the small rebel ships, he orders fighters led by Black Squadron, an elite TIE fighter squadron, to engage the X-Wings individually.
+When Vader is informed that the GARDIAN turbo-lasers are having trouble targeting the small rebel ships, he orders fighters led by Black Squadron, his personal elite TIE fighter squadron, to engage the X-Wings individually.
 In short order, six TIE fighters join the battle, soon followed by others, and Red Squadron scrambles to keep them away from the trenches.
 Dreis warns a wingman of an attacking TIE fighter but the X-Wing is immediately shot down before Biggs himself comes under attack; Luke swings behind the attacker and shoots him down.

 Vader notices Dutch and his Y-Wing group breaking away from the primary attack.
-He recruits two Black Squadron pilots, Mauler and Backstabber, to escort him as he boards a TIE Advanced x1 fighter to engage the bombers.
+He recruits two Black Squadron pilots, Mauler and Backstabber, to escort him as he boards a TIE Advanced x1 fighter to engage the bombers himself.
 Before this command group launches, the sky battle rages on and Luke himself comes under attack; Wedge rescues him by shooting into the belligerent TIE fighter literally nose to nose, just as Dutch and Gold Squadron commence the attack into the trenches.

 Vader and his two wingmen easily outmaneuver the Y-Wings, methodically dispatching them one by one; first pilot Tyree is killed, as Dutch begins to panic despite angry urging by his surviving wingman.
 Dutch is then killed and the surviving Gold Squadron ship aborts his run before he himself is destroyed.

 Now nominally in charge of Red Squadron, Luke decides that it is his responsibility to try to destroy the port.
 R2 is preoccupied trying to keep the ship running, despite all of the damage they are sustaining.
 With Biggs and Wedge flying his wing, they start down the trench.
 Moments later, they are pursued by Vader and his wingmen, who partially disable Wedge's ship.
-Luke tells Wedge to head home, seeing that he can't be of any help in a crippled ship.
+Luke tells Wedge to disengage, seeing that he can't be of any help in a crippled ship.
 Vader allows Wedge to withdraw, ordering his men to continue to pursue the two ships in the trench.
 Vader fires again, hitting Biggs' ship and destroying it.
 Luke is grieved by the loss of his friend, but presses on.